Digitex City Price Tops $0.0135 on Top Exchanges (DGTX)

 Buying and Selling Digitex City

-It is usually not presently possible to buy alternative cryptocurrencies such as Digitex City directly using US dollars.
-Investors seeking to acquire Digitex City should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Digitex City using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Digitex City directly using U.S. dollars.
+Investors seeking to trade Digitex City should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Digitex City using one of the aforementioned exchanges.

 Receive News & Updates for Digitex City Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex City and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.